 Hawaii Food & Wine Festival kicks off with events in the Big Island this weekend.
 There’s also an online auction with tons of great items, many with no bids yet!
 Proceeds benefit culinary and agricultural programs throughout Hawaii.

-Want to feel more confident using the local language while you travel?
-The Meal-a-Day Method shows you how to focus on one meal a day as your language practice anchor, with a short video and printable guides.
-It’s just $5 for newsletter readers.
-Learn More→
+The Meal-a-Day Method shows you how to use one meal a day as your language practice anchor, with a short video and printable guides you can use on your next trip.
+Just $5 for newsletter readers.

-There’s something about ink, paper, and faraway postmarks.
-If you’d like a handwritten postcard from my travels, just reply with your mailing address and I’ll add you to my list.
-Analog travel magic still exists ✨💌
+There’s something about ink, paper, and faraway postmarks that feels like analog magic, don't you think?
+If you’d like a handwritten postcard from Hawaii, just reply with your mailing address and I’ll add you to my list. ✨💌

-Hi, I'm Malia Yoshioka
+👋 Hi, I'm Malia Yoshioka!

-I'm a freelance food and travel writer and guidebook author from Hawaii, slowly eating my way around the world and sharing the flavors with you in these weekly updates and on ShoyuSugar.com.
+I'm a freelance food and travel writer and guidebook author from Hawaii, slowly eating my way around the world and sharing the flavors with you in these weekly updates and on ShoyuSugar.com

 This newsletter is a labor of love from me to you! 💌